 What to expect on a game drive

 What to expect on a typical game drive

 An African safari.
 When it comes to exceptional, unique wildlife experiences, there’s nothing else like it.
-While game viewing activities can vary according to destination and season, they usually follow a similar routine that centres around the need to see wildlife at its most active – oh, and a lot of eating!
+While game-viewing activities can vary according to destination and season, they usually follow a similar routine which centres around the need to see wildlife at its most active – oh, and a lot of eating!

 Here’s a rundown of a typical day on safari: